Blohm & Voss BV 155: BV 155C Project

 In parallel with the prototype development, Blohm & Voss had been working on additional changes under Project 205.
 P.205 replaced the underwing radiators with an annular one around the front of the engine, a design feature commonly found on a number of German designs.
 With the wings now free of clutter, they were considerably simpler and were reduced in span.
 This also had the side effect of reducing the track, which would later prove to be a welcome change.
 The new design would be simpler, lighter and faster, and plans were made to make it the standard version of the aircraft.
-During the October re-evaluation, it was agreed that V1 through V3 would be completed as B models, while a new series of five would be completed to the new standard as the BV 155C.
+During the October re-evaluation, it was agreed that V1 and V2 would be completed as B models, while the V3 would be the prototype for the BV 155C.

 The BV 155C was to be significantly different in appearance from the BV 155B.
 The clumsy wing-mounted radiators of the BV 155B were eliminated, and the main landing gear leg attachment points were moved inboard to retract inwards.
 Cooling was provided by an annular frontal radiator as in the Focke-Wulf Ta 152.
 Large circular intakes were attached to the fuselage sides above the wing roots.
+30 were ordered but none were built.
+The V3 was 75% compelete when it was captured.
+Intended armament for the 155C was two wing-mounted 20mm MG 151/20 cannons and a 30mm MK 108 cannon firing through the spinner.